alexpovel/srgn/README.md

 ### Help output

-For reference, the full help output with all available options is:
+For reference, the full help output with all available options is given below.
+As with all other snippets, the output is validated for correctness as part of [unit tests](./tests/readme.rs).
+Checkout git tags to view help output of specific versions.

 ```console
 $ srgn --help